minibolt-guide/minibolt/guide/bonus/lightning/cln.md

 ## Introduction

-Core Lightning (previously c-lightning) was one of the first implementation of the Bitcoin Lightning Network.
+Core Lightning (previously c-lightning) was one of the first implementations of the Bitcoin Lightning Network.

 ---